pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5/README.md

 # Upgrade Notes for Upgrades within Pimcore 5

+## Version 5.5.3

+The support for ElasticSearch Version 6 has been added.
+Currently the DefaultElasticSearch Worker / Productlist has a fallback to DefaultElasticSearch5.php (which supports ElasticSearch version 2.x to 5.x so your code should work as expected).
+For version 6 you should use the DefaultElasticSearch6 Worker / Productlist.

 ## Version 5.5.1

 #### Removed Google Maps Browser API Key from System Settings